Böhmermann affair: Public broadcaster ZDF

 The ZDF channel distanced itself from the poem and deleted it from the program which can be seen in its internet archives "Mediathek".
 A few days later, ZDF director Thomas Bellut announced the support for Neo Magazin Royale and the presenter.
 On 16 April, the channel assured the "full legal protection" for Böhmermann throughout the judicial procedures.

 Turkish government

 The Turkish government released a verbal note in which it demanded the criminal prosecution of Böhmermann.
-According to German law as it applied at the time, the German government had to approve the demand for criminal prosecution by the foreign government before criminal proceedings can be started because of §103/104 StGB.
+According to German law as it applied at the time, the German government had to approve the demand for criminal prosecution by the foreign government before criminal proceedings could be started because of §103/104 StGB.
 In addition, Erdoğan himself made a complaint against Böhmermann as a private person because of the alleged insults.
 The Deputy Prime Minister of Turkey, Numan Kurtulmuş, called the poem a "serious crime against humanity".